 Information panels are only available in a limited number of countries/regions and languages.
 We're working to bring information panels to more countries/regions.

-Information panels provide more context on videos across YouTube.
-You’ll see different types of info from third-party sources, like links to fact check in search results.
+Information panels give more context on videos across YouTube.
+You’ll notice different types of info from third-party sources, like links to fact check in search results.
 We give you this context to help you make your own informed decisions about videos you watch on YouTube.

-When you search YouTube for something related to a specific claim, you’ll sometimes see an information panel that includes a fact check from an independent third-party publisher.
+When you search YouTube for something related to a specific claim, sometimes you'll notice an information panel that includes a fact check from an independent third-party publisher.
 These information panels tell you whether claims related to your search are true, false, or something else like "partly true," according to the publisher’s fact check.

 What fact checks look like on YouTube

-If a publisher has fact-checked something specific to your search query, you'll see an information panel marked as an "independent fact check" with:
+If a publisher has fact-checked something specific to your search, you'll notice an information panel marked as an "independent fact check" with: